Crisis Group says no word from China on detained Canadian employee

 A Western diplomat in China, who asked not to be identified, was even more blunt: “This is a political kidnapping.”

-China had threatened severe consequences unless Canada released Meng immediately and analysts have said retaliation from Beijing over the arrest was likely.
+China had threatened severe consequences unless Canada released Meng immediately and analysts have said retaliation for the arrest was likely.

 Meng was granted bail by a Canadian court late on Tuesday, 10 days after her arrest in Vancouver on U.S. claims that she misled multinational banks about Iran-linked transactions sparked a diplomatic dispute.